iamswethaa/horticulture-products-price-prediction/README.md

 # Price Prediction of Horticulture Products

-Using time-series forecasting, the prices of horticulture products are predicted.
+Using time-series forecasting methods, the prices of horticulture products are predicted.